doublecloud/terraform-provider-doublecloud/example_projects/clickstream/README.md

 ### Read sample data

-To verify that data uploaded let's read it:
+To verify that data is uploaded, let's read it:

 ```shell
 cd consumer